We're in it together!

-The WV Foster, Adoptive & Kinship Parents Network
+WV Foster & Adoptive Kinship Network

-What is this?
 The organization was created in early 2019 to build a statewide network of foster, adoptive, and kinship families so they could speak in a collective voice.

 WV families typically have not been at the table when important policy and program decisions were made in the past.
 The network will give families a platform and a collective voice, so they can work together and be heard on issues related to foster care and adoption.